Navy Construction Mechanic – NOS H120

 All new Navy recruits attend basic training, or boot camp, at Recruit Training Command Great Lakes, north of Chicago.
 Construction mechanics then attend 89 days of technical school, which the Navy calls "A-school," at Port Hueneme, California.

-After completion of "A" school, Navy construction mechanics can expect assignment to one of a few places.
-These include a Naval Mobile Construction Battalion (NMCB) in Port Hueneme or Gulfport, Mississippian Amphibious Construction Battalion (ACB) in San Diego, California or Little Creek, Virginia
+After completion of "A" school, Navy construction mechanics can expect an assignment to one of a few places.
+These include a Naval Mobile Construction Battalion (NMCB) in Port Hueneme or Gulfport, Mississippi; or an Amphibious Construction Battalion (ACB) in Coronado, California or Little Creek, Virginia.

 These NMCBs operate on a rotating basis, averaging seven months in home port and seven months deployed to locations such as Spain, Puerto Rico or Guam.
-Seabees receive additional specialized combat and construction skills training during homeport duty.
+"Seabees," as members of the construction battalion are known, receive additional specialized combat and construction skills training during homeport duty.

 Qualifying as a Navy Construction Mechanic

 You'll need a combined score of 158 on the arithmetic (AR), mechanical comprehension (MC) and auto and shop information (AS) sections of the Armed Services Vocational Aptitude Battery (ASVAB) tests.
 There's no Department of Defense security clearance required for this rating, but it does carry a five-year enlistment obligation.

 As with all military jobs, advancement opportunity and career progression in the Navy are directly linked to a rating's manning level (so, personnel in undermanned ratings have greater promotion opportunity than those in overmanned ratings).

 - First Shore Tour: 36 months

 - Forth Shore Tour: 36 months

 Sea tours and shore tours for sailors that have completed four sea tours will be 36 months at sea followed by 36 months ashore until retirement.